To control the source of access to your business resources, you can use the IP blocklist/allowlist feature in Tencent Cloud CDN.

 By configuring an access control policy on IPs of user requests, you can effectively control the source of access, preventing hotlinking by malicious IPs, attacks, etc.

-Switch to select "IP Blocklist" or "IP Allowlist", enter the list of IPs or IP ranges, and click OK to enable IP blocklist/allowlist configuration:
+Toggle on the switch, tick Blocklist or Allowlist, enter the list of IPs or IP ranges, and click Save:

 If your acceleration domain name is configured for global acceleration, the IP blocklist/allowlist will take effect globally.
-This configuration does not distinguish between requests from and outside of Mainland China.

 www.test.com is as follows:

 Then the actual access will be as follows:

 http://www.test.com/test.txt, as the IP is in the allowlist, the requested content will be returned normally.

 http://www.test.com/test.txt, as the IP is not in the allowlist, a 403 status code will be returned.